-For the second time, Virginia is considering legislation (HB36, SB80) to restore and protect the rights of student journalists and protect student media advisers from punishment for refusing to violate those rights.
-First championed in 2019 by Delegate Chris Hurst, himself a former journalist, the legislation is also sponsored in 2020 by Senator David Marsden.
+For the second time, Virginia considered legislation (HB36, SB80) to restore and protect the rights of student journalists and protect student media advisers from punishment for refusing to violate those rights.
+First championed in 2019 by Delegate Chris Hurst, himself a former journalist, the legislation was also sponsored in 2020 by Senator David Marsden.

-- Contact your delegate and senator to let them know why this bill is important to you.
+- Contact your delegate and senator to let them know why this bill is important to you and why high school students and advisers need this legislation.
 Find out who your representatives are here.
 Not sure what to say?
 Check out our phone script and letter-writing tips here.

 - Refine your thoughts with talking points, a printable flyer and other resources here.